Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-Here’s an example of the resume letter:
+Here’s an example an effective resume letter:

 Dear [Hiring Manager’s Name],

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced professional in [Your field] I believe that I’d be an ideal candidate for this opportunity.
+I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced person in your field I think I’d make a perfect fit for this role.

-Thank you for considering my application.
-I am looking forward to hearing from you.
+Thank you for taking a look at my application.
+I am looking forward receiving your feedback.

 Sincerely,